EnricoPicci/cobol-static-program-analyzer/README.md

 #### Multi-Model Support
 - **Configurable LLM Providers**: Support for OpenAI, Anthropic, Google, and local models
 - **Model Selection**: Different models optimized for different analysis tasks
-- **Fallback Mechanisms**: Automatic fallback to alternative models on failure

 #### Cost Optimization
 - **Intelligent Caching**: Reuses existing summaries to avoid redundant LLM calls
-- **Incremental Analysis**: Only processes changed components in subsequent runs
 - **Batch Processing**: Groups similar analysis tasks for efficient API usage

 ### Analysis Strategies

-#### 1. AST-Based Parsing (Primary)
+#### 1. AST-Based Parsing
 - Generates complete Abstract Syntax Tree representation
 - Provides semantic understanding of COBOL constructs
 - Enables precise control flow and data flow analysis
-- **Graceful Degradation**: Falls back to line-by-line parsing on AST failures

-#### 2. Line-by-Line Parsing (Fallback)
+#### 2. Line-by-Line Parsing
-- Direct source code processing for non-standard or complex COBOL
+- Direct source code processing that generates the sections and paragraphs tree by analyzing line-by-line the COBOL code
-- Handles legacy code that may not conform to modern COBOL standards
-- Provides basic structure analysis when AST parsing fails
+- Uses the LLM to summarize each section and paragraph based on the code of the section or paragraph and the summaries of the sections and paragraphs it calls

 ### Error Handling and Validation

 #### Robust Processing
-- **Syntax Validation**: Pre-validates COBOL syntax before analysis
 - **Partial Analysis**: Continues processing even when some components fail
 - **Error Reporting**: Detailed logs of parsing issues and resolution attempts
 - **Progress Tracking**: Real-time console updates on analysis status

 #### Quality Assurance
 - **Cross-Validation**: Compares AST and line-by-line results for consistency
-- **Business Logic Validation**: Identifies potential business rule conflicts
-- **Comment Validation**: Ensures business context preservation

 ## Business Context Enhancement